alshedivat/al-folio/_projects/Unearthing.md

 </div>

-In responding to the charge of printing false documents and serving as the mouthpiece of the Cuban insurgents, the Herald’s response alluded to the Spanish government’s control of the newspaper by mocking the writer of El Diario in saying that: “A correspondent with such wonderful sources of information at his command and so great an acquaintance with the inner life of New York journalism must be of inestimable value to the Diario, which is a somewhat dull and sombre sheet, with that air of officialism”.
+<p>In responding to the charge of printing false documents and serving as the mouthpiece of the Cuban insurgents, the Herald’s response alluded to the Spanish government’s control of the newspaper by mocking the writer of El Diario in saying that: “A correspondent with such wonderful sources of information at his command and so great an acquaintance with the inner life of New York journalism must be of inestimable value to the Diario, which is a somewhat dull and sombre sheet, with that air of officialism”.</p>

 The dispute between the newspapers reveals an interconnectedness and familiarity between the public spheres of Cuba and the U.S. It also reveals the contest to control the circulation of news.
 In essence, the allegations of printing false documents and operating as state media are arguments about the veracity of circulation.
 That is, if it's printing fabricated news or only the perspective of a colonial government, can a newspaper actually be part of the flows of information in the modern print networks, or is this image merely a fabrication.